 The Power Scenes

-I won’t rehash the whole episode, because you saw it already if you read past the spoiler alert above.
-I’ll jump to the first of two power scenes.
-FBI agent Stan Beeman confronts the Jennings family and exposes them for who they really are, killer KGB agents.
+There were two power scenes that stood out.
+The first of which, FBI agent Stan Beeman confronts the Jennings family and exposes them for who they really are, killer KGB agents.
 Stan pulls a gun on them during the confrontation, he orders Philip to get on the ground.
 Philip, defiant, refuses.
 He knows that if he obeys, he’ll cross a threshold; one that will end either in arrest or a violent escape.
 Memories of Breaking Bad and the untimely demise of Hank Schrader jumped into the minds of my wife and I, we were afraid the same fate would befall Stan.
 Elizabeth kept her hand busy near the opening of her coat, we just knew she scheming a violent escape!

 We love Stan Beeman.
 He is a flawed hero, and that’s what made him so interesting.
 He cheated on his first wife, he failed to connect with his own son.
 He is fallible, far from a perfect human being.
 When Stan did falter, he tries to redeem himself, albeit often unsuccessfully.
-He tries to repair his relationship with his first wife and his own son, but to no success; so much so they didn’t appear in the last couple of seasons of the series.
+He tries to repair his relationship with his first wife and his son, but to no success.
+Stan’s family vanishing from the last few episodes seems to parallel the idea that they have disappeared from Stan’s life.
 These unsuccessful attempts at redemption are apart of what makes Stan so appealing, so human.
 Not every problem or relationship can be repaired.
 However, Stan does appear to be a good husband to his second wife, and forms a connection to Henry; one resembling that of a father and son.
 Stan keeps taking the hard knocks of family life and life inside the Bureau and he continues getting off the mat and moving forward.
 The man loves his country and he is willing to sacrifice himself to defend those he is loyal to.
 His loyalty to his friends and his own resiliency embody the virtues many Americans strive for.

 Stan and Philip have a real connection, albeit under the pretense of a lie.
 That’s what makes this scene work, ultimately the two can’t hurt one another.
 Even though all three Jennings are implicated in KGB activities, this scene is about the breakup of the bromance between Philip and Stan.
 The men were best friends, but their loyalties divided them.
 After Philip’s initial denial early in this scene, Philip comes clean to Stan.
 “You were my best friend too.
 My only friend.”
 We empathize with Philip on a higher level than we have throughout the series thus far.
 We see a lonely man as he confesses the things we all thought he was thinking up until this point.
 In his confession we see a lonely man, a man who’s lost, a man who can’t remember why he even joined the KGB save for the fact he wanted to help his country.
 On this last note we see the parallels between Phillip and Stan, both men defend their country the best way they know how; espionage.
 It’s like the breakup of a romance in which the two partners still care about one another but they have reached a point of no return in which the relationship can’t move forward.
 Philip’s loyalty to another entity, Mother Russia, amounts to irreparable infidelity for this bromance.